npm Feed Widget for Website. Free, Live - Poper

 Bundled with popups, forms, quizzes

 Comparison reflects publicly available features as of 2026.
-SVG-based shields are great for READMEs but limited to static images that cannot be themed beyond color or extended with sparklines and dependents data.
+SVG-based shields are great for READMEs but limited to static images that cannot be themed beyond color.

 Poper has improved our website's user engagement!
 Since integrating Poper's personalized popups, we've seen a dramatic surge in conversions and user interactions.
 The platform's intuitive design makes creating and customizing popups a breeze, even for those with minimal tech skills.
 What truly sets Poper apart are its…